JosephCollierIT/osticket-prereqs/README.md

 5.)
-Now that the IIS is enabled, From the Installation Files, download and install PHP Manager for IIS (PHPManagerForIIS_V1.5.0.msi)
-  Go through the install wizard and complete the install.
+With IIS enabled, download and install PHP Manager for IIS (PHPManagerForIIS_V1.5.0.msi) from the installation files.
+Follow the installation wizard to complete the setup.

 6.)
 Next from the Installation Files, download and install the Rewrite Module (rewrite_amd64_en-US.msi)

 7.)
 Create a folder in the C drive called PHP.

 8.)
-From the Installation Files, download PHP 7.3.8 (php-7.3.88-nts-Win32-VC15-x866.zip) and unzip the contents into C:\PHP
+Download PHP 7.3.8 (php-7.3.8-nts-Win32-VC15-x86.zip) from the installation files and extract its contents to `C:\PHP`.

   !!
 ATTENTION !!
 If this appears, choose to “Keep” the file: